albar965/littlenavmap-manual/en/SCENERY.md

 Note that airspace files can have errors which may prevent the loading of an airspace file.
 These hard errors are reported after loading the scenery library.
 Other errors only affecting single airspaces or the geometry are reported in the log file only.

 X-Plane 11 comes with a single airspace file that can be found in `YOUR_XPLANE_DIRECTORY/Resources/default data/airspaces/usa.txt`.
-Additional airspace files can be downloaded from the [OpenAirspace Directory](http://www.winpilot.com/openair/index.asp), [Soaring Services](http://soaringweb.org/), or [openAIP](https://www.openaip.net/) for example.
+Additional airspace files can be downloaded from the [OpenAirspace Directory](http://www.winpilot.com/openair/index.asp), [Soaring Services](http://soaringweb.org/), [openAIP](https://www.openaip.net/) or [Luftraumdaten Deutschland](https://www.daec.de/fachbereiche/luftraum-flugbetrieb/luftraumdaten) for example.

-Airspace files must have a `.txt` extension and are loaded from the following directories my *Little Navmap*:
+Airspace files must have a `.txt` extension and are loaded from the following directories by *Little Navmap*:

 * `YOUR_XPLANE_DIRECTORY/Resources/default data/airspaces`
 * `YOUR_XPLANE_DIRECTORY/Custom Data/Airspaces`